jamilsamouh/Stocks_Analysis/README.md

+# What Language I used
+I used Python using Jupyter notebook
+# important Note
+All the Plotly graphs wont be shown in the File just copy and paste it to juypter notebook and it will work
 # Stocks_Analysis
 I did this Stocks Analysis so I can put my Data Science skills into work and see if I can analyze something awesome such as stocks and to have a better understanding of stocks so I can as well invest in them
 # What I learned